-

 4.3.3.1 The Board shall strive to arrive at all decisions through consensus.

-4.3.3.2 Unless otherwise specified, all decisions arrived at by a vote shall require a Simple
+4.3.3.2 Unless otherwise specified, all decisions arrived at by a vote shall require a Simple Majority of fifty one percent (51%).

 4.3.3.3 If a Super Majority is called for, it shall mean two-thirds (2/3) of the votes.
+4.3.4 COMPENSATION

-4.3.4.1 Members of the Board of Trustees shall not receive any compensation for their
+4.3.3.4 Members of the Board of Trustees shall not receive any compensation for their services, benefit financially from their position, or be employed by IFN.

-incurred in the course of conducting the business of IFN, subject to the restrictions
+4.3.3.5 Members of the Board of Trustees may be reimbursed for reasonable expenses incurred in the course of conducting the business of IFN, subject to the

-provided in 4.3.4.3.
+restrictions provided in 4.3.4.3.

 4.3.5 VACANCIES AND REPLACEMENTS

-position will be left open until the end of the year when the next election will be held
+4.3.5.1 In case of an unanticipated vacancy on the Board of Trustees the position will be left open till the end of the year when the next election will be held to fill this partial term position.

-4.3.5.2 In case of any vacancy of the position of the President, the Vice President shall
+4.3.5.2 In case of any vacancy of the position of the President, the Vice President shall become President complete the term until the next regularly scheduled executive committee election

-4.3.5.3 In case of any vacancy of the Executive Committee positions, other than the
+4.3.5.3 In case of any vacancy of the Executive Committee positions, other than the President, the Board of Trustees may appoint a member to complete the term until the next regularly scheduled executive committee election.

-4.3.5.4 All candidates on the list shall be required to satisfy the characteristics and
+4.3.5.4 All candidates on the list shall be required to satisfy the characteristics and qualification criteria outlined in 4.3.1 or 4.4.1, depending upon the open seat.

 4.3.6 RESPONSIBILITIES OF THE BOARD